 You are Applying Cleanser Incorrectly

 When it comes to skincare, cleansing should be the second task you do after washing your face.
 Cleansing helps remove all traces of your makeup, dirt, and oil.
-And it prevents bacteria growth that can lead to breakouts.
+And it prevents bacterial growth that can lead to breakouts.
 But, there’s a new trend out there that many beauty experts are calling a “complete disaster.”
 It is called double cleansing, and it involves applying cleanser to your face twice.
-Experts are warning this practice may damage your skin and may lead to more breakouts.
+Experts are warning that this practice may damage your skin and may lead to more breakouts.

 Skipping Deep Cleansing